Dirkster99/MLib/README.md

 # Supported OS

-This framework supports only Windows 10 and later.

-The controls and themings may work for Windows 7 or 8, but are neither tested nor supported on previous versions of Windows 10.
+This framework is designed with Windows 10 UI guidelines in mind but it should also work for Windows 7 or 8.